joseph-flinn/site/frontend/posts/strategy-and-tactics.md

 The strategy that I employed in this situation was ineffective, as there was no defined goal.
 I learned a lot about myself through this experience.
-My current strengths in strategy and tactics come when they separated and can be worked through independently.
+My current strengths in strategy and tactics come when they are separated and can be worked through independently.
 My current area of improvement is when there is ambiguity in the overall goal, or when tactics have a very short feedback loop that has a significant impact on the overall goal which then changes the strategy.